 - Don’t drink too much.
 Seriously.
 Which is what I say after I mention the Zoom happy hour.
 This is a really stressful time and our instincts can really be to down a bottle of wine or two.
 But ultimately it’s not great for your mental health.
 The next day, a hangover, feeling crappy, and ultimately, and as your serotonin and blood sugar drops after a night of drinking, anxiety and depression increase.
 Try to limit your alcohol intake. drinking increases anxiety the next day.
 So try to limit your alcohol intake.

 - Don’t compare yourself to anyone else.
 This goes along with the shoulds.
 Right now, the biggest stress that I’m seeing around the comparative thinking is the fact that Moms have to homeschool their kids.
 I have seen people posting these photos on social media of their kids beautiful classrooms and the amazing and creative activities that they are doing with their kids.
 That’s great.
 But if you can’t homeschool your kids for various reasons, you cannot worry about that.
 This is very low down on the priority list right now.
 The priority is taking care of yourselves and your children both physically and emotionally.
 Another thing is people using this time to learn a new skill, learn an instrument, get in shape, write their novels… just don’t get into that comparative thinking.
+Something that lot of people try is learning a new language where places like UKLP have started offering online lessons post covid, so you can learn with a teacher and get the skilled support that you need.
+It is good to learn new skills because it can serve as a distraction but also as a method of relaxation therapy.
 Great if people can reframe and do that, but again, everyone has their own coping skills.

-- If you are wanting or needing to act out in your eating disorder behaviors, utilize the delay and distract method.
+- Discover things that help you to get the same feeling that you are looking for when you are using food and alcohol to self-soothe.
+Your coping mechanisms are your coping mechanisms, and often, they make you feel good in the moment but horrible on the other side.
+When you are about to engage in a coping mechanism that doesn’t serve you, tell yourself that you can certainly do the behavior, but give yourself some time first.
+Utilize the delay and distract method.
 Set a timer for 20 minutes and tell yourself that you can do your behaviors after the timer goes off.
 While waiting, try to deeply engage your whole sensory system to give your mind and body a break so that you can get some peace and relaxation – things to try:

-- Get into a hot bath put blinders over your eyes and listen to binaural beats.
+- Make your own sensory deprivation tank!
+Get into a hot bath and fill it up with magnesium salts – put blinders over your eyes and listen to binaural beats.
 You can get these free on insight timer or on youtube.
-This will almost be like sensory deprivation tank and turn your mind off.
+This will recreate the sensory deprivation tanks that people pay to use and it will turn your mind off.

 - Get into a hot shower, listen to music in the shower, do self care things like face mask, hair mask, shave legs… do your nails – it’s hard to binge and purge with wet nails.